karubits/karubits.gitpages.io/_posts/2022-12-27-proxmox-cloud-init-templates.md

 title: "Proxmox cloud-init templates"
 date: 2022-12-27 10:00:00 +0900
 categories: [proxmox]
-tags: [template, cloud-init, vm, linux]
+tags: [template, cloud-init, vm, linux, proxmox]
 ---
-# Introduction and why
+## Introduction and why

 Using cloud images provided by the major distribution creators over traditional installation media offers several advantages in the context of cloud computing and virtualization environments.
 Here are some of the key benefits: